jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 /redfish/v1/Managers/UUID/   # For the BMC
 ```

 In order to interact with the VM we created in the previous step, we have to find out what is its UUID.
+Lets get the UUID from the VM created with kcli in the first step:

 ```bash
 $> kcli info vm -f id agent1 184ca2d3-5fec-413f-a8b4-6823773add6d
 ```

-So, lets interact with our VM with the Redfish interface:
+Now, we can interact with our VM using the Redfish interface and the UUID of the server:

 ```bash
 $> export bmc_server=184ca2d3-5fec-413f-a8b4-6823773add6d